samuelcarvalhodeveloper/Starbucks-Clone-w-React-Js-Typescript-Context-Api-Styled-Components-Prettier-Eslint-EditorConfig/README.md

 <h3 id="description">✍️ Description:</h3>

 <p>When I made this project, I deserve a coffee.
 Starbucks is one of the largest coffee companies in the world.
 Having a stunning UI, to copy this project was such a challenge because I wanted to use Context API to generate a Global State to parse the dropdown menu.
-The overall was that I create a little complex project that really works well in the hardest task that was to create a dropdown that change the site overflow.Check it out!</p>
+The overall was that I create a little complex project that really works well in the hardest task that was to create a dropdown that change the site overflow.
+Check it out!</p>

 <br />